petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/managing-and-organizing-clarity-users.md

 ## Accounts

-Liferay also offer additional tools around accounts.
+Liferay also offers additional tools around accounts.
 These can be used to model business relationships to help manage external parties.
 For example, Liferay accounts can model a business to consumer (B2C) context in which a customer is a single user.
 Accounts can also model a business to business (B2B) context where a customer represents an external company with multiple users.
 See official documentation to learn more about [accounts](https://learn.liferay.com/w/dxp/users-and-permissions/accounts).

 ## Structuring Organizations with User Groups